-Research reports frequently omit important information.
 The general requirements listed in the next section relate to reporting essential elements for all study designs.
-Authors are encouraged in addition to consult reporting guidelines relevant to their specific research design.
-For reports of randomized controlled trials authors should refer to the CONSORT statement (www.consort-statement .org).
+Authors are encouraged also to consult reporting guidelines relevant to their specific research design.
+For reports of randomized, controlled trials, authors should refer to the CONSORT statement.
 This guideline provides a set of recommendations comprising a list of items to report and a patient flow diagram.
-Reporting guidelines have also been developed for a number of other study designs that some journals may ask authors to follow.
-Some of these reporting guidelines can also be found at www.consort-statement.org.
-Authors should consult the information for authors of the journal they have chosen.

-IV.A.2.
+IV.
+A .2.
 Title Page

-The title page should carry the following information:
+The title page should have the following information:

-- 1. The title of the article.
+1. Article title.
 Concise titles are easier to read than long, convoluted ones.
-Titles that are too short may, however, lack important information, such as study design (which is particularly important in identifying randomized controlled trials).
-Authors should include all information in the title that will make electronic retrieval of the article both sensitive and specific. - 2.
-Authors' names and institutional affiliations.
+Titles that are too short may, however, lack important information, such as study design

+(which is particularly important in identifying randomized, controlled trials).
+Authors should include all information in the title that will make electronic retrieval of the article both sensitive and specific.

+- 2. Authors' names and institutional affiliations.
 Some journals publish each author's highest academic degree(s), while others do not. - 3.
 The name of the department(s) and institution(s) to which the work should be attributed. - 4.
 Disclaimers, if any. - 5.
-Corresponding authors.
-The name, mailing address, telephone and fax numbers, and e-mail address of the author responsible for correspondence about the manuscript (the "corresponding author;" this author may or may not be the "guarantor" for the integrity of the study as a whole, if someone is identified in that role.
-The corresponding author should indicate clearly whether his or her e-mail address is to be published. - 6.
-The name and address of the author to whom requests for reprints should be addressed or a statement that reprints will not be available from the authors. - 7.
+Contact information for corresponding authors.
+The name, mailing address, telephone and fax numbers, and e-mail address of the author responsible for correspondence about the manuscript (the "corresponding author;" this author may or may not be the "guarantor" for the integrity of the study).
+The corresponding author should indicate clearly whether his or her e-mail address can be published. - 6.
+The name and address of the author to whom requests for reprints should be addressed or a statement that reprints are not available from the authors. - 7.
 Source(s) of support in the form of grants, equipment, drugs, or all of these. - 8.
 A running head.
-Some journals request a short running head or foot line, usually of no more than 40 characters

-(count letters and spaces) at the foot of the title page.
-Running heads are published in most journals, but are also sometimes used within the editorial office for filing and locating manuscripts.

-- 9. Word counts.
+Some journals request a short running head or footline, usually no more than 40 characters (including letters and spaces) at the foot of the title page.
+Running heads are published in most journals, but are also sometimes used within the editorial office for filing and locating manuscripts. - 9.
+Word counts.
 A word count for the text only (excluding abstract, acknowledgments, figure legends, and references) allows editors and reviewers to assess whether the information contained in the paper warrants the amount of space devoted to it, and whether the submitted manuscript fits within the journal's word limits.
-A separate word count for the Abstract is also useful for the same reason. - 10.
+A separate word count for the Abstract is useful for the same reason. - 10.
 The number of figures and tables.
-It is difficult for editorial staff and reviewers to tell if the figures and tables that should have accompanied a manuscript were actually included unless the numbers of figures and tables that belong to the manuscript are noted on the title page.
+It is difficult for editorial staff and reviewers to determine whether the figures and tables that should have accompanied a manuscript were actually included unless the numbers of figures and tables are noted on the title page.

-IV.A.3.
-Conflict of Interest Notification Page
+IV.
+A. 3.
+Conflict-of-Interest Notification Page

-To prevent the information on potential conflict of interest for authors from being overlooked or misplaced, it is necessary for that information to be part of the manuscript.
-It should therefore also be included on a separate page or pages immediately following the title page.
-However, individual journals may differ in where they ask authors to provide this information and some journals do not send information on conflicts of interest to reviewers.
-(See Section II.D.
-Conflicts of Interest)
+To prevent the information on potential conflicts of interest from being overlooked or misplaced, it needs to be part of the manuscript.
+However, it should also be included on a separate page or pages immediately following the title page.
+Individual journals may differ in where they include this information, and some journals do not send information on conflicts of interest to reviewers.
+(See Section II.
+D. Conflicts of Interest.)

-IV.A.4.
-Abstract and Key Words
+IV.
+A. 4.
+Abstract